JonPSmith/AspNetReactSamples/README.md

 #### 1. Make sure your computer is set up properly

-- I assume you are running Visual Studio 2015 (VS2015), which includes Node.js.
+- I assume you are running Visual Studio 2015 (VS2015), which includes a version of Node.js just for VS2015.
 *NOTE: You can use Visual Studio 2013 for the MVC5 versions, but I don't think the ASP.NET Core versions will work (I haven't tried it).*
 - If you want to build the application that uses ASP.NET Core, R2 then you need to download and install